Gift Planning

 IRA

-• Individuals who are 72 years old are required to take a distribution from their IRAs, 401(k)s, 403 (b)s and most other defined contribution plans maintained by an employer for individuals.
-(SECURE ACT of 2019).
-In 2020, this requirement was waived, but it is not waived for 2022.
+• Effective in 2023, 73 years old is the age requirement when one is required to take a distribution from their IRAs, 401(k)s, 403 (b)s, and most other defined contribution plans maintained by an employer for individuals.
+The minimum age rises in subsequent years – check with your IRA Plan Provider!

-• Because your CRD is pre-taxed income, you will not receive a charitable deduction for tax purposes, but you may see your adjusted gross income (AGI) reduced because of the transfer.
+• Because your CRD is pre-taxed income, you will not receive a charitable deduction for tax purposes.
+However, you may see your adjusted gross income (AGI) reduced because of the transfer.

 • Kettering University will recognize you for the value of the CRD.